bioinfo-ucsd/BISB-Bootcamp-softeng/README.md

 1. Navigate to the `Pull Requests` tab
 2. Click `New pull request` in green on the right-hand side of the page
-3. Change the 'compare' branch to your new feature branch
+3. Change the 'compare' branch to your new feature branch.

-Then, provide a description of your PR (including your student number for this activity) and click `Create pull request`.
+Keep the automatically filled PR name, provide a description of your PR (including your student number for this activity) and click `Create pull request`.

 After submitting, make sure the automatic checks (GitHub Actions) pass (may take a couple minutes).
 If they fail, make sure your code